-UniBank (the Bank) is a Washington State-chartered commercial bank incorporated on September 1, 2006.
+UniBank (the Bank) is a Washington state-chartered commercial bank incorporated on September 1, 2006.
 The Bank opened for business on November 1, 2006.
-UniBank is a community bank conducting general business banking that includes deposits, lending, and investing, with its primary market encompassing the Korean-American community of King, Snohomish, and Pierce Counties.
-The principal office is located at 19315 Hwy.
+UniBank is a community bank conducting general business banking that includes deposits, lending, and investing, with its primary market encompassing the Korean American community of King, Snohomish, and Pierce Counties.
+The principal office and full service branch is located at 19315 Hwy.
 99, Lynnwood, Washington, 98036.
-In addition, the Bank has full-service branch offices in Tacoma, Bellevue, and Federal Way, Washington.
+In addition, the Bank has branches in Tacoma, Bellevue, and Federal Way, Washington.